microsoft/vscode-docker/README.md

 There are a couple of ways you can contribute to this repo:

-* **Ideas, feature requests and bugs**: We are open to all ideas and we want to get rid of bugs!
+* **Ideas, feature requests, and bugs**: We are open to all ideas and we want to get rid of bugs!
 Use the Issues section to either report a new issue, provide your ideas or contribute to existing threads.
 * **Documentation**: Found a typo or strangely worded sentences?
 Submit a PR!
-* **Code**: Contribute bug fixes, features or design changes:
+* **Code**: Contribute bug fixes, features, or design changes:
   * Clone the repository locally and open in VS Code.
   * Install [TSLint for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin).
   * Open the terminal (press `CTRL+`\`) and run `npm install`.